 Follow OCR on Twitter at @HHSOCR.

-- 2. See Centers for Disease Control and Prevention (CDC), Disparities in Deaths from COVID-19
+- back to note 1 2.
+See Centers for Disease Control and Prevention (CDC), Disparities in Deaths from COVID-19

 Racial and Ethnic Health Disparities: https://www.cdc.gov/coronavirus/2019-ncov/community/health-equity/racial-ethnic-disparities/disparities-deaths.html and Assistant Secretary for Planning and Evaluation (ASPE), Health Disparities in by Race and Ethnicity During the COVID-19 Pandemic: Current Evidence and Policy Approaches: https://aspe.hhs.gov/system/files/pdf/265206/covid-equity-issue-brief.pdf.